jessicarush/javascript-notes/objects.md

 ## Built-in Object Methods

 In addition to creating your own object methods, there are a number of built-in methods ([see a full list here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)).
-Note: this example uses a *factory function* (see [functions.md](functions.md)).
+Note: this example uses a *factory function* and *destructuring* (see [functions.md](functions.md)) .

 ```javascript
 const plantFactory = (name, age, waterFrequency, sunlight) => {